 For the perfect change-up to a sweet drink, add a radish to create a delicious and unique balance of flavors.
 Shave the radish into thin slices and add them to your smoothie for a hint of spiciness.
 Try it with cucumber, celery, lemon, mint, and other fruits and vegetables in a nutritious and refreshing smoothie.
 And don’t forget about the leafy green tops!
 You can sauté them or use them in salads, soups, and pesto.

 There are many types of radishes and even more ways to enjoy them.
 They add a kick of flavor to your favorite dishes while providing plenty of nutrients from the green tops to the vegetable, itself.
-So on your next trip to the grocery store or the farmers’ market, be sure to grab a few bunches of radishes and enjoy the new flavors and textures in your meals, salads and, of course, your Blasts.
+So on your next trip to the grocery store or the farmers’ market, be sure to grab a few bunches of radishes and enjoy the new flavors and textures in your meals, salads and, of course, your smoothies.